anotherKyleFrom1994/spring-demo/README.md

 # spring-demo

-The project is architected in Spring Framwork 5.2.x, and uses Hibernate 5.x to interpret JPA.
+The project is architected in Spring Framwork 5.2.x, and uses Hibernate 5.x to manage persistence layer.
 To follow up this guideline, you can aspect the architecture step by step. <Br/>

+# Runtime environment

+* Oracle database 11g (or latter version)
+* Apache Tomcat 8.5 (or latter version)

+#Initialize

+After installing the oracle DB, you must:
+1. Execute the script "src/main/resources/SQL_FOR_DEMO.sql" in the DB
+2. Change the user name and password (also your JDBC url if needed) of your database connection in "src/main/resources/jdbc.properties"

+# Sequence to follow

 The steps that is suggested to be followed in sequence: